hackerjacke440/WebScout/README.md

 ## Configuration

-You can customize your configuration settings in the `config.cfg` file.
-Adjust settings according to your needs to optimize the scanning process.
+Adjust settings in the `config.cfg` file to optimize your scanning process.

 ## Testing

-To run the tests, use the following command:
+Run tests using:

 ```bash
 python -m unittest discover -s tests